instant-labs/pulumi-oidc-buildkite-plugin/README.md

     For team access tokens: team:TEAM_NAME
     For organization access tokens, the admin scope can be set to request a token with admin privileges (the authorization policy should explicitly grant the increased permissions)

+#### `debug` (boolean)

+Toogle to output debug information.
+This will print the Buildkite token as well as the exchanged Pulumi token.
+This allows to introspect the tokens to debug any issues.

 ## Examples

 Show how your plugin is to be used